miklcct/thin_php_app/README.md

 It is also easy to install global middlewares.
 Just extend the provided `Application` class, register your global middlewares, and implement your controllers on top of it.

+### Installing middlewares on existing application

+It is very easy to install middlewares on top of an existing PSR-15 application from another framework even if you don't use the provided `Application` class. `MiddlewareApplication` class is provided for such purpose.

 ## View

 Views are defined as content with a content type.
 You need to implement `__toString()` (for string), `render()`